cralack/ChaosMetrics/README-en.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies and libraries as mentioned in the setup instructions.
-3. Run the data collection script to retrieve the latest ARAM match data from the Riot Games API.
+3. Run the data collection script to retrieve the latest each match data from the Riot Games API.
 4. Execute the analysis scripts to perform various analyses and generate visualizations.
-5. Explore the generated results and visualizations to gain insights into ARAM gameplay.
+5. Explore the generated results and visualizations to gain insights into each gameplay.

 ## Contributions and Future Enhancements